 Normally, the biggest danger of berry picking is eating more than you take home; however, that was not the case for Ulrich Strickler’s seven-year-old son.

-After a few minutes, the boy uttered a piercing scream, jumped up, and cried out that he was attacked by a big snake.
+After a few minutes, the boy uttered a piercing scream, jumped up, and cried out that he had been attacked by a big snake.
 His father ran to his assistance and soon dispatched the snake, which made no attempt to escape.
-The boy says he was awakened by feeling something moving at his arm and side and looking to see what it was, he saw the snake and jumped up.
+The boy says he was awakened by feeling something moving on his arm and side, and looking to see what it was, he saw the snake and jumped up.

 Strickler had no way to measure the snake’s length accurately but believed it to be between 6 and 7 feet in length.

-According to the accounts of the persons, who say they have seen the snake, it is not less than 6 to 8 inches in diameter and 20 to 25 feet in length.
+According to the accounts of the persons who say they have seen the snake, it is at least 6 to 8 inches in diameter and 20 to 25 feet in length.
 It is said that this snake was seen again about a week ago, near the Pequea, a short distance back of Conestoga Centre, by some boys.
-No one, as yet who has seen this snake, has been bold enough to make an attack upon it.
+No one, as yet, who has seen this snake, has been bold enough to make an attack upon it.

 More Haunted Lancaster